Help your child feel more confident in preschool by practicing these essential skills at home.

-How else will your child learn how to take turns (if they don't have a sibling) if you aren't practicing this skill with them at home?
-Ask them for a turn using their prized toy, play a simple board game that involves reciprocal turn taking (Go-Fish, Hungry Hungry Hippos, Don't Break the Ice, Candyland, etc).
+How else will your child learn how to take turns if you aren't practicing this skill with them at home?
+Ask them for a turn using their prized toy, or play a simple board game that involves reciprocal turn taking (Go-Fish, Hungry Hungry Hippos, Don't Break the Ice or Candyland are classic examples).

-When they are finished playing with all those toy cars (or barbie dolls), have them clean them up before choosing a new toy.
+When they are finished playing with all those toy cars or dolls, have them clean them up before choosing a new toy.

-20. Sit and finish an activity through its entirety
+20. Sit and finish an activity in its entirety

 Generally speaking, pre-school aged children should be able to sit down for at least 5 minutes to complete a preferred task, whether that's finishing a puzzle, coloring a picture or building a structure with blocks or Legos.

 21. Learn how to ask for help

 This is so important.
-If they aren't learning to ask for help at home, then they won't be able to ask their teacher for help opening their milk container, silverware package, water bottle, etc.
+If they aren't learning to ask for help at home, then they won't be able to ask their teacher for help when they need it.

 22. Make eye contact

 It is important to teach children how to make eye contact when they are speaking to someone or saying hello.
-It tells the person who is being spoken to.
-It also shows respect and tells the other person you are paying attention to them.
+It tells the person who is being spoken to, and it also shows respect and tells the other person you are paying attention to them.

 They will need to put shoes on and off occasionally at school.
 They will need to know how to pull pants up and down by their knee level so they can use the potty.